 This does not mean you cannot reach these guys on Twitter – Well, to be honest, some are easier to reach than others.
 The larger the numbers of followers, the larger will be the number of tweets mentioning these accounts – it gets virtually impossible to answer all of them.

 But to stick with Mark as an example: Jonathan recently wrote an article about how Mark with his take on Content Shock “blew his mind” and made him rethink the whole content marketing business.
 Jonathan mentioned Mark in one tweet of this article – and Mark not only retweeted the article with a personal comment, he also took the time to stop by our blog and comment directly on the post.
 (And no, it was not his “trusted associate” who responded).
 Reaching influencers on Twitter is possible.

-Marketing automation does not mean you turn over your account to a robots completely.
+Marketing automation does not mean you turn over your account to a robot completely.
 It means you use tools and marketing automation software to make your life easier for activities which need to be done, but do not help with holding up the conversation: Cleaning up inactive or spammy accounts, keeping the account active all day long with scheduled posts, etc. You still can and should personally handle at least some of the activities.
 For me that means I try to personally check all mentions of my Twitter handle and direct messages – I often fail to check all, but I try!